-It is the Commission's expectation that the Department will perform outreach and gather input from local partners in the development of the SHOPP.
-This should include, but not be limited to, stakeholder input on: the State Highway System Management Plan, the SHOPP Ten-Year Project Book, and the selection of new projects to be included in the four-year SHOPP Program.
+It is the Commission's expectation that the Department will perform and report on outreach conducted in the development of the SHOPP.
+This should include, but not be limited to, input from regional transportation and other public agencies, Native American tribal governments, non-governmental organizations, and members of the public on: the State Highway System Management Plan, the SHOPP Ten-Year Project Book, and the selection of new projects to be included in the four-year SHOPP Program.

-Pursuant to Streets and Highways Code Section 2030 (2), to the extent possible and cost-effective, and where feasible, Caltrans shall:
+Pursuant to Streets and Highways Code Section 2030, to the extent possible and cost-effective, and where feasible, Caltrans shall: